hristomanos/HoverCarAssociation/README.md

 #### Splitscreen ####

  Unity's virtual cameras contain a property that defines the size and position of their viewport rectangle.
 The viewport is in rendering-device-specific coordinates i.e. pixels in screen-space coordinates and is used to limit the area that is currently being rendered on screen.
 I was fascinated with how quickly I was able to make a two player game mode.

+### Controllers ###
+Managers and controllers are empty game objects that are responsible for handling aspects of the game that are not tied to a specific game object and are persistent throught the game.
+These cases may include playing audio, changing scenes, keeping the player's state and rendering the UI.

+In HoverCar Association, managers deal with the following cases:

+  * Changing scenes from the Main menu to either of the two game modes
+  * Counting down before the start of the game and updating the UI
+  * Keeping score and updating the UI
+  * Resetting the ball and player positions when a goal has been scored
+  * Detecting if a goal was scored
+  * Handling player boost